 Kyle Washington’s 3-pointer tied the game for the final time, setting the stage for a suspenseful finish.

-Cincinnati didn’t shoot the ball much better after halftime, going six for 18.
-That didn’t stop the Bearcats from getting it done on the other end, though.
+Cincinnati didn’t shoot the ball much better after halftime, going 6 for 18.
+But that didn’t stop the Bearcats from getting it done on the other end of the floor.

 The Bearcats rallied from a 13-point halftime deficit to beat Memphis 70-60 in Saturday’s semifinals, outscoring the Tigers 41-18 in the final 20 minutes.

-Houston becomes the fourth team coach Kelvin Sampson has led to the NCAA Tournament, joining Washington State, Oklahoma and Indiana.
+Houston becomes the fourth team Sampson has led to the NCAA Tournament, joining Washington State, Oklahoma and Indiana.
 The Cougars appeared in the NIT the past two seasons.

 Houston: The Cougars, who have won 12 of 15 following a 2-2 start to January, are one of the hottest teams in the country.
 That could make them dangerous entering the NCAA Tournament.

-Cincinnati: The Bearcats have been projected to be as high as a No. 2 or 3 seed in the NCAA Tournament.
-That would be a first for the AAC, which has never had a team seeded higher than fourth (Louisville, 2014).
+Cincinnati: The Bearcats No. 2 seeding in the NCAA Tournament is a first for the AAC, which had never had a team seeded higher than fourth (Louisville, 2014).